taqft/techBlogMVC/README.md

 <!-- DESCRIPTION -->
 ## Description

 * Built with Node, Express, Handlebars and Sequelize, this app allows you to contribute, follow, and comment on blog posts.
-We worked on this for the understanding of Model-View-Controller (MVC), and to serve as a base for future improvements and features to make our lives easier.
+We worked on this for the understanding of Model-View-Controller (MVC), and to serve as a base for future improvements and features.

 <p align="right">(<a href="#top">back to top</a>)</p>